Shamsuddin Abul Kalam: Life

 At first, his name was 'Abul Kalam Shamsuddin', but the editor of the Daily Azad had the same name, so Shamsuddin adapted to the current form of his name.
 He was born in 1926 in Kamdevpur village under Nolsiti Thana in Barisal district.
 His father was Akram Ali Munsi, and his mother was Meherunnessa.
 He had four sisters (Jahanara Begum, Raushonara Begum, Momtaj Begum, and Saida Akhtar) and he was the only son of his parents.

 He matriculated from Barisal Zila School in 1941, and completed his IA from Brajomohan College in 1943, and BA from Calcutta University in 1946.
 He was actively involved in the independence movement of India as a student and was a member of the central committee of the Bengal Student Congress.
 He was also involved in the liberation war of Bangladesh in 1971 from Italy.
-Rome University awarded Kalam the DLitt degree.
+Rome University awarded Abul Kalam the DLitt degree.
 He was also awarded a diploma on cinema from the Experimental Centre of Cinematography in Rome.
-He spent considerable time abroad and played roles in several Italian movies, one of these was Le coppie (1970) with Alberto Sordi.
+He spent considerable time abroad and played roles in several Italian movies, one of these was Man and Wife (1970) with Alberto Sordi.